Dunkirk is one of the most famous port towns in

 France and Europe, and has been for generations.
 Synonymous for British tourists with the famous evacuation in the Second World War, it is a port town steeped in history.

-Dover and Dunkirk, so you’re sure to find a sailing which suits your plans.
+Dover to Dunkirk, so you’re sure to find a sailing which suits your plans.
 Crossings take just 2 hours, but if you prefer then you can take the slightly-shorter

 sailing to Calais and drive along the coast.